Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 • Washing the cover and using a protector reduces exposure but does not address allergens already inside the hull mass.

 • If symptoms persist after consistent use of a clean pillowcase and protector, the hulls themselves are the likely allergen source.
+Pairing your buckwheat pillow with Circadian's Waterproof Organic Cotton Pillow Protector ($39) adds a GOTS-certified barrier that slows allergen penetration into the hull mass.

 Clear limitations: